Rossman360/journal/readme.md

 I woke feeling unwell and made some ramen.
 I laid around looking at my phone and drinking juice until 3PM when I made coffee and wrote in my journal.

+I took a bath, talked to Lucy on the phone, made my bed, ate more ramen and wrote in my journal some more.